 Scientist: Neil Carleton, M.D. & Ph.D.
 Candidate

 Neil holds a BS in Biomedical Engineering and Mechanical Engineering from Carnegie Mellon University in Pittsburgh, PA.
-He completed the first two years of medical school training before transitioning to the Lee-Oesterreich Lab to start his PhD.
-He is currently studying breast cancer in the context of aging applying techniques that utilize single-cell RNA seq, organoids, and robust clinical samples.
-Neil enjoys running, cycling, and watching the Pens.
+He is in the MD/PhD program at the University of Pittsburgh and currently finishing his PhD in the Lee-Oesterreich Lab.
+He is currently studying breast cancer in the context of aging applying techniques that utilize single-cell RNA seq, organoids, and robust clinical samples, and runs a series of clinical trials geared toward “right-sizing” surgical treatments for older patients.
+Neil enjoys running, playing with his dogs (Otis & Stevie), and watching the Pens.

 Scientist: Isaac Chan, M.D., Ph.D.